rosiel/Contributing-Templates/CONTRIBUTING.md-like-Islandora.md

 ## Constraints on merging

-As with all projects in Islandora Labs, all contributors to a pull request must have a CLA [Contributor License Agreement] on file before it can be merged.
+As with all projects in Islandora Labs, all contributors to a pull request must have an Islandora CLA ([Contributor License Agreement]) on file before it can be merged.
 Here, a contributor is defined as the author of a git commit.

-In Islandora Labs, the rules for merging may be different from the standard [Islandora Committer's Workflow].
+In Islandora Labs, the policies for merging may be different from the standard [Islandora Committer's Workflow].
-These are set at the discretion of the Current Maintainer, as defined in this project's README.md.
+These policies are set at the discretion of the Current Maintainer, as defined in this project's README.md.

 In this project, the following policies apply:
 * Only members of the [Islandora Labs Committers Group] may merge pull requests.